Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [X] Both A and B
 - [ ] None of the above

 #### Q54.
 Which of the following is NOT supervised learning? ?
 - [ ] Decision Tree
 - [ ] Linear Regression
 - [X] PCA
 - [ ] Naive Bayesian

+#### Q55.
+Suppose we would like to perform clustering on spatial data such as the geometrical locations of houses.
+We wish to produce clusters of many different sizes and shapes.
+Which of the following methods is the most appropriate? ?
+- [ ] Decision Trees
+- [ ] K-means clustering
+- [X] Density-based clustering
+- [ ] Model-based clustering